-Bosnia, Croatia: New cross border gas pipeline18.
-May 2017. / SEE Energy News
+Bosnia, Croatia: New cross border gas pipeline, SEE Energy News

 Bosnia and Herzegovina (BiH) should soon start the construction of a new gas pipeline worth about 80 million euros, that will connect the country’s natural gas network to Croatia’s in an effort to provide alternative routes for gas supply.